MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 while tomorrow's requirements are already different.
 Or they look like a "best practices" but those practices assume a context you don't actually have.

-The uncomfortable truth: the patterns that will crumbled aren't bad decisions when they are made.
+The uncomfortable truth: the patterns that will crumble aren't bad decisions when they are made.
 They were reasonable responses to the pressures and advice experienced developers receive.
 They just won't grow.

 ---

 ## How Growth Changes Everything

-Back at Mercato, the retail POS platform that worked so well for eighteen months hit an inflection point.
+Back at Mercato, the retail POS platform that worked so well for eighteen months, hit an inflection point.
 Not a technical crisis, just **success**.

 A major retail chain signed on, and then another.
 Then investors showed up with growth capital.
 The founders hired